j-holub/Node-MPV/readme.md

 # Node-MPV

-This is an NPM Module to control **[mpv player](https://github.com/mpv-player/mpv)** through the IPC Json API.
+This is an NPM Module to control **[mpv player](https://github.com/mpv-player/mpv)** through the Json IPC API.

-It keeps MPV running in the background all the time and provides an easy-to-use interface.
+It keeps MPV running in the background with the `--idle` argument all the time and provides an easy-to-use interface, to control the player.

-**This module requires mpv to be installed on your system to work**
+**This module requires [mpv](https://github.com/mpv-player/mpv) to be installed on your system to work**

+**For streaming playback such as YouTube and SoundCloud [youtube-dl](https://github.com/rg3/youtube-dl) is required**

 ## Discalimer

-This module is still in development (Version **0.7.0** at the moment) and was not yet published to the official NPM repository.
+This module is still in development (Version **0.7.3** at the moment) and was not yet published to the official NPM repository.

-So far this module officially only provides usage for audio playback and still lacks playlist support.
-It will also only work with local sockets so far.

-The  API provides however functions to freely send any command to the **mpv player**.
-This can be used to change properties concerning Video playback as well.
+Both audio and video playback is possible.
+However on the video side the **API** is not yet implemented.
+Using functions like `command(command)` and `setProperty(property, value)` everything can already be fully controlled.

+The **API** offers free command input to **mpv**'s Json IPC protoctol.

 ## Usage